mathieulh/DTP-T1000-Pre-IPL-dumper/README.md

 Dumps will be named Lib-PSP iplloader*

+OPTIONAL: You can supply your own retail psp bootrom named pre-ipl.bin, should you do so, the dumper will rebuild the whole Lib-PSP iplloader binary including the loader part.

 COMPILATION INSTRUCTIONS:

-* Build dump_cp_addr using the toolchain available below:
+* Build dump_cp_addr and dump_cp_add_devarg using the toolchain available below:

 https://playstationhax.xyz/forums/topic/1191-release-cp_toolchain-by-flatz/